-Not surprisingly, most of the queries were related to the risks and side effects of the vaccine.
+Not surprisingly, most of the queries reported in this trial during AV consenting were related to the apprehensions about the risks to the subject as a result of the vaccine.
 The minor side effects were already known to most of them, but the major risk i.e. intussusception in case of rotavirus vaccine in this study was a cause of concern for most parents.
 However, the authors felt that discussion with the anxious parents allayed most of their fears.
-One must patiently listen to their queries and resolve them one by one.
-This will not only clarify their doubts and any misconception about the risks of vaccines, but also develop a sense of confidence in the investigator.
-It will also build a healthy rapport between the parents and the investigator.
+It also helped build a healthy rapport between the parents and the investigator.

-In the present study, none of the participants who had given verbal consent for inclusion in the trial refused to undergo audio-video consenting process although they belonged to different cultural groups, gender, socio-economic status, education levels and occupation.
-The transparent process of AV consent and the fact that it safeguards their interests seemed to convince the subjects regarding fair conduct of the trial.
-AV consent process takes a considerable amount of time, but it is a one-time activity and deserves the time it warrants.
-Audio-visual intervention enhanced the quality of the information conveyed to participants as reported in a systematic review although the evidence is not strong (11).
+Parents were apprehensive about where to consult in case of any emergency.
+The trial had clearly written standard operating procedure for referral and management in case of any emergency in collaboration with the Department of Pediatrics and Radiodiagnosis at nearby tertiary care health facilities, which were around 4-6 kilometres from the study area.
+This was told to each participant during AV consenting.
+The mobile number of the project field staff was shared with the participants who used to facilitate the process.
+The parents also were given the option of consulting any private physician if needed.
+In the event of any private consultation, they were reimbursed if they incurred any expenditure.

+Another fact that might have led to better participation rates is that the study investigators belong to a reputed medical institute in the region and have been providing medical care in the region since many years as part of a community outreach programme.
+They have also been involved in door-to-door primary health service delivery through a team of field workers.
+This might have facilitated the initial trust building.

+There were quite a few questions on the existing vaccination schedule of the infant and any change in it as a result of this vaccine.
+As the trial was being conducted adjacent to the Maternal and Child Health Centre, the infant was linked to the nearby immunization centre.
+The project staff ensured complete vaccination of the child as per the schedule and facilitated the process in every visit which also helped in building a personal rapport.
+After the administration of the trial vaccine, the subject was linked to the nearby vaccination centre for subsequent vaccinations which also assured the parents.

 Challenges of AV recording of informed consent process in clinical trials include the need for a dedicated room for recording and equipment which has significant cost implications, training of personnel, time consuming process, reluctance of participants to undergo recording and issues of data storage and safety.
 In this age of technology where almost everyone has a gadget with a video recording facility and sharing videos and photos has become so routine in our daily lives, reluctance to undergo video recording is a myth now.
 However, in India, due to the cultural barriers females especially in rural India are not comfortable being videotaped and that too in front of a male investigator.

-Way forward

-More clear guidelines need to be formulated to standardise the process of AV consent.
-The specification of the device to be used for recording should be laid down to ensure sufficient quality of audio and video recording.
-Clear written protocols for archiving, backups and access to AV recordings should be in place.
-There are certain things, which require more clarity.
-For example, if the participant refuses to be videotaped but still wishes to be enrolled in the study, then should he/she be enrolled or not?
-Additionally, it also does not mention how to conduct audio-video recording of the informed consent process in vulnerable participants such as those who are mentally challenged, patients with stigmatizing diseases such as HIV infection (12).
+Conclusions

+The study showed high participation rates in a vaccine trial with AV consenting process.
+The descriptive and rigorous process of audio video consenting helped in building trust of the participants on the investigators, allayed their fear and apprehensions, which might have increased the participation in this study.
+However, it is suggested to formulate more clear guidelines or standard operating procedure to standardise the process of AV consent, like to have list of frequently asked questions with the answers, and also related to the specification of the device to be used for recording.

 References